Official Baseline Statement (2002/2003)

 An example of the second sort would be a significant translation or writing piece in Lojban, which has been certified as compliant by multiple reviewers, but because it is a translation and/or a work of literature, does not actually define a standard for others to follow.
 Because we have decided not to have a baseline-standard textbook at this point, the textbook by Nick Nicholas and Robin Turner fits this category.

-An example of the third sort might be Proposed interpretive conventions he Proposed Interpretive Conventions page on the wiki.
+An example of the third sort might be the Proposed Interpretive Conventions page on the wiki.

 - III.
 LLG-Approved Author/Editor